 They may not be the largest Mayan ruins in Mexico, but their spectacular location on a cliff overlooking the beach makes the Tulum ruins a marvelous site to behold.
 A visit here is a must from anywhere in the Yucatan, and it’s definitely one of the top things to do in Playa del Carmen as well.

 With Tulum’s meteoric rise on the tourist scene, the 13th century ruins can get a bit crowded.
 So visit early in the day for the best chance to snap that envy-inducing Instagram shot without pushing your way through a crowd of visitors.
 The entrance fee is 65 pesos per person ($3.40).
+Don’t miss these spectacular ruins on your trip to the Yucatan.

 3. Take a Mud Bath in a Lagoon